When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Results

-Covert communication C, by contrast, displays markedly lower entropy than both random baselines.
-This effect is observed consistently across all four games and across all entropy measures, and is particularly pronounced in the decimal variant, C(D).
+From Table~\ref{tab:entropy_merged}, we observe that externally injected random numbers achieve entropy values very close to the theoretical maximum across all games, metrics, and communication types, in both one-shot and repeated play.
+This is expected, as these sequences are generated independently of the agents’ reasoning processes.
+LLM-generated random outputs also exhibit high entropy in all settings, but consistently remain below the externally injected random baseline.
+This gap persists across games and entropy measures: while these sequences appear largely random, they nonetheless retain mild residual structure induced by the model’s generative process.
+Notably, this effect is stable across one-shot and repeated interactions, suggesting that repetition alone does not eliminate such residual regularity.
+By contrast, covert communication exhibits markedly lower entropy than both random baselines.
+This effect is observed consistently across all four games and across all entropy measures, and is particularly pronounced in C(D).
 The reduction in entropy indicates systematic deviations from randomness, consistent with the use of structured signalling.
-When moving from one-shot to repeated games, entropy under covert communication generally decreases further or remains comparably low, suggesting that repeated interaction does not randomize the signals but instead preserves, and in some cases, reinforces their structure.
-The hexadecimal covert condition, C(H), exhibits higher entropy than its decimal counterpart in both settings, but remains clearly distinct from random baselines, indicating partial structure despite the larger symbols set.
+When moving from one-shot to repeated games, entropy under covert communication generally decreases further or remains comparably low, suggesting that repeated interaction does not randomise the signals but instead preserves, and in some cases, reinforces their structure.
+C(H) exhibits higher entropy than C(D) in both settings, but remains clearly distinct from random baselines, indicating partial structure despite the larger symbols set.

-Taken together, these results reveal a robust ordering of randomness that holds across games, entropy measures, and interaction regimes: injected random numbers exhibit the highest entropy, followed by LLM-generated random outputs, while covert communication consistently yields the lowest entropy.
+Taken together, these results reveal a robust ordering of randomness that holds across games, entropy measures, and communication channels: injected random numbers exhibit the highest entropy, followed by LLM-generated random outputs, while covert communication consistently yields the lowest entropy.
 The stability of this ordering across one-shot and repeated games suggests that numerical sequences only acquire strong and persistent structure when agents are explicitly instructed to use them for communication.
 This observation motivates the subsequent analysis of whether such structured signals are associated with systematic changes in strategic behaviour and coordination.